whereof-thereof/NotReally/_posts/2019-07-03-a-new-website-for-actionaid.markdown

 We were making a spread of websites, templates that a variety of people would come to use over the lifetime of the product in order to deliver a brand experience.
 The spaces needed to contain everything that a person might need in order to deliver on the brand.
 This included not just the tools to use, but also the guidance on how to use them and examples of what to aim for.

-But crucially we couldn’t predict all of the use cases that would need to use this space.
+But crucially we couldn’t predict all of the use cases that would need to participate in this space.
 Who knows what contexts and challenges might arise in the future; and could this space continue to be productive in a year, three years or five?
 Would it even be used at all if it was too inflexible?
 We thought not.

-When learning a language, we speak mostly in sentences you’ve never heard before.
+When learning a language, we speak mostly in sentences we've never heard before.
 A finite, random set of inputs result in a potentially infinite set of outputs.
 So we set about to produce a brand space that would empower people to speak the language of ActionAid.

 This space was created with a website strategy, style guide, and implemented (later formalised) design language.
 The strategy expressed the purpose of the website in this branded context, offering a way of making editorial and design decisions.
 With that as a foundation, the style guide and design language could grow in parallel and be coherent with each other.